skyzyx/rg35xx-garlicos-macos-instructions/docs/installing-garlicos-single-card.en_us.md

 ## Flashing the microSD card

+> [!CAUTION]
-> **IMPORTANT:** If you have data you care about on the microSD card, back it up before flashing it with Garlic OS.
+> If you have data you care about on the microSD card, back it up before flashing it with Garlic OS.

 1. Launch _balenaEtcher_.